Why Am I Unhappy In My Marriage?

 Unhappiness Can Be Complicated

 I believe that happiness is first found in ourselves.
 And when we live a life that feels fake, we will struggle with being unhappy.
 Knowing ourselves is the only way to design a happy life.
 Sometimes it can take hard emotional work to identify our core needs.

-For me, one of my core needs is to have a spouse that is supportive of my goals and dreams.
-I would be unhappy if I had a spouse that was indifferent to my ambition and hopes.
-In a former marriage, I had a spouse who offered me “micro support”.
-Just enough to make me believe he was supportive, but not enough to help me pursue my dreams.
-That dynamic left me feeling exhausted, frustrated, and lonely.
+For me, one of my core needs is to have a spouse who is supportive of my goals and dreams.
+I would be unhappy if I had a spouse who was indifferent to my ambition and hopes.
+Maybe your spouse offers you “micro support.”
+Just enough to make you believe they are supportive but not enough to help you pursue your dreams.
+That dynamic can leave you feeling exhausted, frustrated, and lonely.